Best Basketball Hoop Review – Top 5 Slam Dunk List for Oct. 2017

 The 90022 is a rust and weather-resistant portable hoop with a ten-gallon base that holds sand or water; there’s a 30-inch fan-shaped backboard with folding rim, and the telescoping three-piece support rod lets you start the basket out at 5½ feet for young kids, moving it up in increments of six inches until reaching the maximum of 7½ inches – when they can move seamlessly to a full-sized hoop.

-The sturdy Lifetime 90022 Youth Hoop sells for well under $100, so it’s the ideal way to let your kids play basketball to their heart’s content even though they’re too short for a real-life hoop.
+The sturdy Lifetime 90022 Youth Hoop sells for an easy to handle price, so it’s the ideal way to let your kids play basketball to their heart’s content even though they’re too short for a real-life hoop.
 Giving them their own basket will do one other thing, too: free up your full-sized unit for you and your buddies.